gbv/jskos-vue/docs/components/ItemDetails.md

   - default: `true`
 - `dropzone` (boolean) - option whether the component is a drop zone for concepts
   - default: `true`
+- `draggable` (boolean) - whether item elements are draggable
+  - default: `true`
+  - This will also set `itemListOptions.draggable` if it's not set separately.

 ## Slots
 - `beforeName`: Content shown before the item's name.